durandkwok-snowflake/CORTEX_CUSTOMER_360_DEMO/README.md

 Demo for Churn Risk using LLM

-Query to analyze churn risk at the customer level by aggregating all product information first
+-Query to analyze churn risk at the customer level by aggregating all product information first

-    Created a CTE to aggregate all product and transaction data at the customer level
+-Created a CTE to aggregate all product and transaction data at the customer level

-    Added TOTAL_PRODUCTS count to show product relationship depth
+-Added TOTAL_PRODUCTS count to show product relationship depth

-    Calculated average usage frequency across all products
+-Calculated average usage frequency across all products

-    Used MAX_DAYS_SINCE_LAST_USAGE to identify the longest period of inactivity
+-Used MAX_DAYS_SINCE_LAST_USAGE to identify the longest period of inactivity

-    Modified the prompt to specifically request a holistic assessment based on the complete customer relationship
+-Modified the prompt to specifically request a holistic assessment based on the complete customer relationship

 ```sql